jwylie21/disguststudy-relication/README.md

 # Disgust Study Replication Pilot
-This is the GitHub version attempt to run the disgust study replication pilot
+This is the GitHub version attempt to run a behavioral study replication pilot